Motivation Will Get You Nowhere

 The same goes for building a business, creating a new piece of art, writing a book or learning a new language.
 Watching motivational videos isn't going to contribute anything towards these goals.

 Not all motivational content is pointless; if you consume a short video and then take action; it may help you.
-However, if all you're doing is watching videos in place of doing any work, then this is a toxic habit.
+However, if all you're doing is watching videos in place of doing any work, then this is a deadly habit.

 So, the next time you feel like you're not on track, resist the urge to consume motivational content because it's the easy way out and you will achieve nothing.